 Inviting friends over for a cookout?
 There is nothing is more impressive than a smoked brisket.
 That nice smoky flavor with that juicy tender meat?
 Delicious!

-However, to truly perfect preparing a cooked brisket, you need to how much it weighs first.
+However, to truly perfect preparing a smoked brisket, you need to how much it weighs first.
 That’s right, it’s more than just using the fanciest wood chips and buying expensive Japanese A5 Wagyu briskets.

 Determining the weight of the beef brisket that you’re working with is very important.
 This is because the exact cooking time (as well as various other factors) are purely determined by the weight of the piece of meat.